MarTID – The Global Maritime Training Insights Database

 The MarTID 2018 report can be found on martid.org/martid/resources

-We thank you in advance for contributing to this important body of knowledge.
+We thank you for your interest in and contribution to this important work.

 The MarTID founders: